Cassandra Samuels (Author)

 I will find my husband’s killer.

-I will prove my innocence.
+I will prove

 I will reclaim my life.